Blog

 Negative Urgency

 Negative injury is the tendency to behave impulsively when experiencing strong negative emotions (negative affect).
-An example of negative urgency in eating disorders is the cycle of bingeing and/or purging in people with bulimia nervosa, anorexia nervosa binge-eating/purging subtype (AN-BP), and binge-eating disorder (BED).
+An example of negative urgency in eating disorders is the cycle of bingeing and/or purging in people with bulimia nervosa, anorexia nervosa binge-eating/purging subtype (AN-BP) and binge-eating disorder (BED).
 Individuals may binge to cope with feelings of anxiety, depression or loneliness.
-For those with bulimia nervosa and AN-BP, they may subsequently purge to cope with guilt, disappointment, anger or anxiety they feel after purging.
+For those with bulimia nervosa and AN-BP, they may subsequently purge to cope with any guilt, disappointment, anger or anxiety they feel after purging.

 Individuals with binge eating disorder (BED), bulimia nervosa and the anorexia nervosa binge/purge subtype (AN-BP), tend to binge and/or purge to cope with or alleviate overwhelming emotions.
-The link between negative urgency is stronger for bulimia nervosa and AN-BP than it is for the anorexia nervosa restricting subtype (AN-R).15 Binge/purge subtypes also tend to present with other impulse control disorders and experience increased difficulties with emotional regulation.16,17
+The link between negative urgency is stronger for bulimia nervosa and AN-BP than it is for the anorexia nervosa restricting subtype (AN-R).
+Binge/purge subtypes also tend to present with other impulse control disorders and experience increased difficulties with emotional regulation.

 Positive Urgency